An alternative to plastic and aluminium foil

 Our beeskins are produced and packed exclusively in Berlin.
 We use controlled and certified European raw materials.
 Since we want to create a safe and healthy product, our packaging is also compliant for direct food contact and it is printed with low migratory inks on certified sustainable paper.

 100% pure beeswax.
-Our wax is strictly tested for residues of harmful substances and pesticides and comes exclusively from Germany.
+Our wax is strictly tested for residues of harmful substances and pesticides and comes exclusively from Europe and North Africa.

 The propolis contained in beeswax has an antibacterial and antiviral effect.
 The propolis is collected by the bees when they fly to trees.